Srinivas-Raghav-VC/steering-with-sae-llama/README.md

 Environment gating:
 - Set $env:DISABLE_GEMINI_DETECTOR = "1" to globally disable Gemini fallback in the detector utilities.
 - When GEMINI_API_KEY is not set, Gemini is automatically disabled.

+Cache note:
+- The detector utilities may cache language predictions to he_pipeline_results/detector_cache.json.
+- Delete that file if you recalibrate for a different domain to avoid stale cache effects.